AyomipoMajek/decode-morse-code/README.md

 # 📖 Decode Morse <a name="about-project"></a>

-> Decode Morse is a project in Ruby that decodes morse message.
+> Decode Morse is a project in Ruby that decodes morse messages.

 ## 🛠 Built With <a name="built-with"></a>